dtjv/dtjv.github.io/content/posts/a-design-concept-for-a-travel-website.md

 ---
-title: A Redesign of travelsalem.com
+title: A Design Concept for a Travel Website
 date: 2021-01-25
-description: My notes on building a new interface for travelsalem.com.
+description: My notes on building a new interface for a travel website.
 draft: false
 template: post
 ---